-Notice of Disciplinary Hearing FOREST TOWN SCHOOL
+Notice of Disciplinary Hearing FOREST TOWN SCHOOL 15 TABLISHED 1941 For Learners with Special Needs

-Name of learner: For Learners with Special Need
+Name of learner:

 Learner ID number:

 Subject:

 Teacher:

 A formal disciplinary hearing will be held and you are obliged to be prese ent:

 Date of hearing:

 Venue of hearing:

 Time of hearing:

 Date served:

 The charge against you is as follows:

 Date of offence:

 Nature of offence:

 Suspension from class

 You are further advised that you have been suspended from class from:

 Time: Date:/ until Time: Date: //

 During your period of suspension, you will not be permitted on the School ol premises unless

 written permission has been given to you by a senior member of manage ement, or for attending

 this hearing.

-• Note: Learner receives one (1) copy and the original copy kept on learn ner profile.
+Note: Learner receives one (1) copy and the original copy kept on learn ner profile.
 This

 information must be protected in line with the Protection of Personal Inf ormation Act.